Kevin Tobia: Early life

 Tobia was raised in Bloomfield and Chatham, New Jersey.
 He attended Chatham High School and was elected to the American Legion's Boys Nation.
 He received a scholarship to Rutgers University, where he studied philosophy and was an affiliate of the Eagleton Institute of Politics.

 In 2012 he was one of fifteen students worldwide awarded an inaugural Ertegun Scholarship to Oxford, where he completed a BPhil in philosophy.
 He then attended Yale Law School and was an editor of the Yale Law Journal.
 He completed a PhD in philosophy at Yale University, under the supervision of Stephen Darwall, Joshua Knobe, Gideon Yaffe, and Scott Shapiro.

 Career

 In 2020, Tobia joined Georgetown Law as a law professor.
 He published works in philosophy and law, especially in experimental philosophy and experimental jurisprudence, including volumes on Experimental Philosophy of Identity and the Self (2022), and Experimental Jurisprudence (2025).
-He has also defended the use of linguistics and empirical methods, like survey-experiments, in textualist legal interpretation and his work has been cited by the Supreme Court.
+He has also defended the use of linguistics and empirical methods, like survey-experiments, in textualist legal interpretation and his work has been cited by the U.S. Supreme Court.
 He is among the 50 most downloaded law professors.
+Stanford Law School listed him as a visiting professor in 2026.